BaoTran685/python-server__password-encrypter/README.md

 ## Decryption
 - Similar to Encryption, but in opposite order.
 - First, we still get Key and Password from the client.
 Key is then turned into a coordinate vector and we get Base.
 Note that if Key is the same, we get the same Base and that makes our encryption/decryption work.
 - Then, to turn the encrypted string back into its original one, we remove the salt, then hash it in the backward direction (opposite to in Encryption).
 But it is a pain to do so because we have to work with negative numbers.
-So we reverse Base, then apply hash in forward direction like in Encryption, and there we go our original password.
+So we reverse Base, then apply hash in forward direction like in Encryption, and we get the original password.
 We have successfully decrypt it!!!